-Fort Scott Presbyterian Village sees decline in COVID-19 cases, despite high county rate
+Fort Scott PMMA sees decline in COVID-19 cases, despite high county rate

 Two essential health care workers tested positive for COVID-19 at Fort Scott Presbyterian Village this week via rapid point-of-care (POC) testing.
 Bourbon County’s 13.5 percent positivity rate has impacted the community in recent weeks, with several residents and employees contracting the virus.